MKCA06/Findables_new/frontend/README.md

 ## Contribution
 If you find any bugs or want to contribute to the project, feel free to open an issue or submit a pull request.
 We welcome contributions from the community to make this project even better!

-## License
-This project is licensed under the MIT License.
-[Link to the License](link-to-your-license-file)

 ## Contact
-If you have any questions or need further assistance, you can reach out to the project maintainers at [email@example.com](mailto:email@example.com).
+If you have any questions or need further assistance, you can reach out to the project maintainers at [manikchadha0609@gmail.com](mailto:manikchadha0609@gmail.com).